Kleinverse/research/icalcc/README.md

 Experiment code for the paper:

-> T. Saito, "Bounded Locally Centered Contrasts for Independent Component Analysis," *TechRxiv*, 2026.
+> T. Saito, "ICALCC: Locally Centered Contrast Functions for FastICA with GPU Acceleration," *TechRxiv*, 2026.
 > https://doi.org/10.36227/techrxiv.XXXXXXX

 The ICALCC package is at [Kleinverse/icalcc](https://github.com/Kleinverse/icalcc).